Lateral Pterygoid Muscle Diseases

 • Inferior head: pterygoid fovea on the neck of the mandibular condyle

-This dual insertion allows the muscle to stabilize the disc during closure and to protrude or depress the mandible during opening KenhubPhysiopedia.
+This dual insertion allows the muscle to stabilize the disc during closure and to protrude or depress the during opening KenhubPhysiopedia.

 Blood Supply